http-server-rs/http-server/README.md

 The following roadmap list features to provide for the version `v1.0.0`.

-This roadmap still open for suggestions, if you find that theres a missing feature in this list, you would like to work on or expect for the first stable release, please contact software editors by opening an issue or a discussion.
+This roadmap is still open for suggestions.
+If you find that there's a missing feature in this list, that you would like to work on or expect for the first stable release, please contact the software editors by opening an issue or a discussion.

-If you want to contribute to one of these, please make sure theres an issue tracking the feature and ping me.
+If you want to contribute to one of these, please make sure there's an issue tracking the feature and ping me.
 Otherwise open an issue to be assigned and track the progress there.

 - [x] Logging